-Enter the number as text.
+Enter the number as a text string.
 The easiest way is to enter the number starting with an apostrophe (for example, '0987).
-The apostrophe will not appear in the cell, and the number will be formatted as text.
-Because it is in text format, however, you cannot calculate with this number.
+The apostrophe will not appear in the cell, and the number will be formatted as a text string.
+Because it is a text string, however, you cannot calculate with this number.

-If you want to apply a numerical format to a column of numbers in text format (for example, text "000123" becomes number "123"), do the following:
+If you want to apply a numeric format to a column of numbers in text format (for example, text "000123" becomes number "123"), do the following:

 Select the column in which the digits are found in text format.
 Set the cell format in that column as "Number".

 Choose Edit - Find & Replace